visit-dav/visit/src/doc/getting_started/Startup_Options.rst

                              /bin is automatically appended to this path.
         -forceversion <ver>  Force the given version.
 Overrides all intelligent version selection logic.
-        -publicpluginsonly   Disable all plugins but the default ones.
+        -publicpluginsonly   Disable all plug-ins but the default ones.
         -compiler <cc>       Require version built with the specified compiler.
         -objectmode <mode>   Require a specific object file mode.
         -forceinteractivecli Force the CLI to behave interactively, even if run